railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/index.rst

 And Open ERP's main menu can be entirely reorganized.
 The management of access rights lets you assign certain functions to specific system users.
 You can also assign roles, which define the part that each system user plays in the workflows that move system documents from state to state (such as the ability to approve employee expense requests).

 .. index::
+   single: Configuration
+   single: Configuration; Parameterization
-   single: Personalization
+   single: Configuration; Personalization
+   single: Configuration; Customization
 ..

-.. note:: Personalization
+.. note:: Configuration, Parameterization, Personalization, Customization

-	The word *personalization* is used in this book where you might expect to find customization.
+	The word *personalization* is sometimes used in this book where you might expect to find *configuration* or *customization*.

-	That's because customization refers to something that requires a bit of technical effort (such as creating specialized code modules) and creates a non-standard system.
+	*Customization* generally refers to something that requires a bit of technical effort (such as creating specialized code modules) and creates a non-standard system.

-	The word configuration is more closely related – it's the general process of setting all the parameters of the software to fit the needs of your system.
+	*Configuration* is more closely related – it's the general process of setting all the parameters of the software to fit the needs of your system (often called *parameterization*).
+	Configuration is also, by convention, the submenu below each of Open ERP's top-level menus that is accessible only to the administrative user for that section.

-	Personalization is just that subset of configuration options that shapes the system to the operational needs of a certain company.
+	*Personalization* is just that subset of configuration options that shapes the system to the operational needs of a certain person or company.

 Using the module *OpenOffice.org Report Designer* you can change any part of any of the reports produced by the system.
 The system administrator can configure each report to modify its layout and style, or even the data that's provided there.